Bose Einstein condensation on inhomogeneous amenable graphs: Introduction

+When considering the pure hopping Hamiltonian in \eqref{phop}, this corresponds to the spectral properties of the adjacency $A$, for values close to $\|A\|$.

+The present paper is devoted to the investigation of the BEC, and its related features, for models whose underlying graphs are ``small'' additive perturbations of periodic graphs, which we shall call {\it essentially periodic} graphs (cf. Definition \ref{essentiallyperiodic}), and where the Hamiltonian is the pure hopping one, based on the adjacency operator according to \eqref{phop}.

+We prove that, in the infinite volume limit, the density of the eigenvalues (called {\it integrated density of the states} in the physical literature) of the adjacency matrix $A_p$ of the perturbed graph is the same as that of the unperturbed graph $A$, up to a possible shift of the spectrum.
+This is due to the possible difference between the two norms $\|A_p\|$, $\|A\|$ which enter in the definition of the Hamiltonian \eqref{phop}.
+Such a possible translation of the spectrum is important because corresponds to the appearance of the so called {\it hidden spectrum} according to the physical literature.
+The presence of the hidden spectrum always implies the finiteness of the critical density (see \eqref{dc}).

+The main result of the present work is the general analysis of the features related to BEC for essentially periodic networks with pure hopping Hamiltonian.
+First, we give the general proof of the following fact.
+Namely, for essentially periodic graphs, the increase of the norm $\|A_p\|$ of the perturbed adjacency is equivalent to the appearance of the hidden spectrum, which in turn implies the finiteness of the critical density.
+We also show the presence of hidden spectrum in many examples, including the comb graph, where such property was already noticed in \cite{BCRSV}.
+This implies finite critical density also for dimension $d\leq2$.
+Second, we show that, because of the essential difference between the adjacency and the Laplace operator due to the inhomogeneity introduced by the perturbation, all the properties described above are not equivalent, hence have to be separately analyzed and proved.

-For periodic graphs indeed, the appearance of BEC is determined by the finiteness of the critical density.
+As mentioned above, in the case of periodic graphs the appearance of BEC is determined by the finiteness of the critical density.
 If this happens, in order to obtain a thermodynamical state with non-trivial condensate, one should choose the chemical potential $\mu_{\Lambda_n}$ for the cut-off region $\Lambda_n$ so to keep the density constant and above the critical density.

 For inhomogeneous graphs with pure hopping Hamiltonian the finiteness of the critical density is neither necessary nor sufficient for the existence of a thermodynamic limit with BEC.
 Comb graphs for example have finite critical density also at low dimensions, however this does not imply the existence of locally normal thermodynamical states exhibiting BEC.
 This is because such finiteness is due to the presence of hidden spectrum, instead of to the integrability of the divergence at the bottom of the spectrum.

 On the other hand, one can prove (cf. \cite{FGI}) that for the graph $\bn$ a thermodynamical state with BEC exists, despite of the infinite critical density.

 Moreover, higher-dimensional combs admit BEC, but the threshold dimension is not given by the growth of the volume, but by the growth of the Perron-Frobenius vector.
 Such threshold dimension also plays a r\^ole in the choice of the sequence $\{\mu_{\Lambda_n}\}$ of the finite volume chemical potentials which gives rise to locally normal states with BEC.